DarlanSchmeller/metabee-website-laravel/README.md

-# :honeybee: Metabee Website (Laravel)
+# :honeybee: MetaBee Website (Laravel)

-This is a website developed for the brazilian company Metabee built using Laravel 12 and Tailwind CSS.
+This is a website developed for the brazilian company MetaBee built using Laravel 12 and Tailwind CSS.

 ## Usage